Authority BuildingJanuary 9, 202611 min read

 Understanding E-E-A-T for AI Systems

 Google's E-E-A-T framework—Experience, Expertise, Authoritativeness, and Trustworthiness—has become the gold standard for evaluating content quality.
 AI language models like ChatGPT, Claude, and Perplexity use similar evaluation criteria when deciding which sources to cite.
+Learn more about E-E-A-T signals and how to build authority that AI systems recognize.

 However, there's a crucial difference: AI systems can't visit your About page, read your company history, or make subjective judgments about your brand reputation.
 They rely on explicit, machine-readable signals embedded in your content and markup.